 What’s the Procedure for a Dental Bridge?

-The procedure for a dental bridge supported by natural teeth is very similar to the process needed to fit a dental crown.
+The general dental procedure for a dental bridge supported by natural teeth is very similar to the process needed to fit a dental crown.
 You will usually need two visits to Gentle Dental.

 During your first visit, we numb the abutment teeth before carefully shaping them for crowns.
 Next, we take a detailed dental impression and select the most suitable shade of porcelain.
 The information is sent to our dental lab, where skilled technicians will hand-craft your bridge.
 It usually takes two weeks to make a bridge, so during this time, we can fit a temporary restoration.